jeff-r/presser/README.md

 In order to talk to WordPress, presser needs to talk to your WordPress's xmlrpc.php file, and will need your username and password.

-You can provide those on the command line, or make a .presser file in your home directoru.
+You can provide those on the command line, or make a .presser file in your home directory.
 Running:

     presser -c

 will get presser to create a sample .presser file for you.
 You will then need to edit it, but it's a simple file, and should be self-explanatory.
 The sample file will contain more options than presser will actually read.
 (Like I said, it's pretty raw.)
 But just set the username, password, and url, and either ignore or delete the rest.

-## Uploading files
+## New posts

-This command doesn't post a file!
-It's here so you can upload an image that can then be shown on your blog.
+To create a new post template file in your current directory:

+    presser -n

+To create the new template and edit it in vim:

-    presser -U filename
+    presser -nv

-Presser will upload the file and print out the url where the uploaded file can be found.
+At the moment, vim is hardwired to be MacVim, via MacVim's mvim wrapper script.

 ## Edit a post